warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 - `target` - target address.
 - `qty` - amount of tokens to be transferred/minted.

-`PstResult` - object possible to be returned by interacting with the contract:
+`PstResult` - object possible to be returned by interacting with the contract when the state is not being changed:

 - `target` - target address.
 - `ticker` - an abbreviation used to uniquely identify the token.
 - `balance` - specific address balance.

+`ContractResult` - contract's handler function should be terminated by one of those:

+- `state` - when the state is being changed
+- `result` - when the interaction was a read-only operation

 ## 🎬 Actions